- 🐶 Lymphoma in dogs: Are there alternatives to the CHOP protocol?

 ⚠️ Side effects and risks

-- Gastrointestinal problems (nausea, vomiting, diarrhea)
+- Gastrointestinal problems (Nausea, vomiting, diarrhea)

 - Hematological side effects (reduced number of white blood cells, anemia)

-- Dermatological reactions (skin changes through Rabacfosadin)
+- Dermatological reactions (Skin changes caused by rabacfosadione)

 🏥 For which dogs is this therapy suitable?

-Rabacfosadin-doxorubicin therapy could be particularly advantageous for:
+Rabacfosadine-doxorubicin therapy could be particularly beneficial for:

-💰 Cost comparison: CHOP vs. Rabacfosadin-doxorubicin
+💰 Cost comparison: CHOP vs. Rabacfosadine-Doxorubicin

-therapy | Duration of treatment | Cost | Advantages |
+| Therapy | Treatment duration | Costs | Advantages |

-Chop protocol | 4-6 months | Medium costs | Standard treatment, proven |
+| CHOP protocol | 4-6 months | Average costs | Standard treatment, proven |

-Rabacfosadin-Doxorubicin | 3-4 months | Higher | Less visits to the clinic, comparable effectiveness |
+| Rabacfosdine-Doxorubicin | 3-4 months | Higher | Fewer hospital visits, comparable effectiveness |

 📌 Conclusion: Is the new therapy a real alternative?

-✅ Comparable effectiveness to the CHOP protocol
+✅ Comparable efficacy to the CHOP protocol

-✅ Less frequent clinic visits
+✅ Less frequent hospital visits

-✅ Good results for B cell lymphoma
+✅ Good results for B-cell lymphoma

-⚠️ higher costs than CHOP
+⚠️ Higher costs than CHOP

 👉 Talk to your vet to find out if this therapy is suitable for your dog! 🐾